We Love —

 DAYS 13, 16 or 18 (depending on the package chosen): HO CHI MINH - DEPARTURE

-- Enjoy free time until your driver transfers you to Hanoi's Noi Bai International Airport (HAN) for your departure (check-out time at approximately midday).
+- Enjoy leisure time until your driver transfers you to Hanoi's Noi Bai International Airport (HAN) for your departure (check-out time at approximately midday).

 Important information about your tour and visits The hotels, which comply with local standards, are indicative and may be changed locally for hotels of a similar category.
 The itinerary is subject to changes due to compelling reasons such as delayed flights, weather conditions or other cases of force majeure.
 The order of visits is also subject to change.